bhavikam28/tech-blog/content/posts/control tower.md

 ---

 ### Roadblocks and Solutions
-While setting up AWS Control Tower and managing multi-account environments, I ran into a few hurdles that are pretty common.
+While setting up AWS Control Tower and managing multi-account environments, I ran into a few hurdles.
 Here are two of the main challenges I faced and how I tackled them:

 ### 1. EC2 APIs Not Fully Enabled
 When I tried setting up Control Tower in a new account, it failed because the EC2 APIs weren’t fully enabled.
 This often happens with new accounts that haven’t completed their verification process.